-The Snowmass Rodeo takes place at the Snowmass Rodeo Grounds.
 Rodeo tickets are available online via Eventbrite.
 Purchase tickets early as the Snowmass Rodeo can sell out.
-2023 pricing: Adults \$25/Children \$10.
-Rodeo arena gates open at 5:00 p.m.
+2025 pricing: Adults \$25/Children \$10.
+Rodeo arena gates open at 5:00pm.
 Pre-rodeo activities include chicken poop bingo, a petting zoo, and kids roping, mechanical bull rides, wooden cutouts for photo fun, a cowboy saloon, and a BBQ dinner.
-The rodeo begins promptly at 7:00 p.m.
+The rodeo begins promptly at 7:00pm.

 Rodeo guests are encouraged to utilize public transportation from the Brush Creek Park & Ride and the Base Village Parking Garage.
-Parking is limited at the Rodeo Lot and in the gravel lot at Black Saddle.
+Parking is limited at Snowmass Town Park and in the gravel lot at Black Saddle.
 Overflow parking is available at the Two Creeks Parking Lot.
 Free shuttles are available on a loop to the Rodeo Grounds from the Two Creeks Parking Lot.
 If staying in Snowmass, most properties in Snowmass provide free shuttles to the Rodeo Grounds.
 No parking is allowed on any of the roadway shoulders at any time.
 No personal alcohol or pets are allowed at any time.